 As with most types of osteoarthritis, pain is a key symptom.
 A person with shoulder arthritis is likely to have pain while moving the shoulder as well as after moving the shoulder.
 The person can even have pain while sleeping.

-Another symptom may be a limited range of motion.
+Another symptom may be a limited range of movement.
 This limitation can be seen when you are trying to move your arm.
-It can also be evident if someone is moving your arm to assess range of motion.
+It can also be evident if someone is moving your arm to assess range of movement.
 Moving the shoulder might also produce a clicking or creaking noise.

 How is osteoarthritis of the shoulder diagnosed?

 The doctor will look at your medical history and do a physical examination to assess pain or tenderness and to look for signs of injury to surrounding tissues.
 These tissues include ligaments, muscles and tendons.
 The doctor will also assess range of movement.
 At this point the doctor may be able to tell if the muscle near the joint has signs of atrophy, or weakness, from lack of use.